top of page

 Portuguese-influenced Goan eggplant curry

 The Portuguese were the first European nation to arrive in India when Vasco de Gama reached the Malabar coast in 1498 AD.
 They proceeded to conquer and settle across the western coast of India.
-Even today their influence is still evident in the towns of Goa, Cochin and Pondicherry in the architecture, customs and food.
+Even today, their influence is still evident in the architecture, customs, and food of the towns of Goa, Cochin, and Pondicherry.
 The Portuguese came as conquerors, soldiers, traders and missionaries.
-From a culinary perspective they introduced India to cashew nuts, potatoes, tomatoes, pineapples and even the chilli pepper, most brought over from their conquests in South America.
-Over time the cuisine in Goa diverged to form its own identity with dishes like vindaloo, sorpotel, xacuti and the famous Goan bread (pav).
+From a culinary perspective, they introduced India to cashew nuts, potatoes, tomatoes, pineapples, and even chilli pepper, most of which were brought over from their conquests in South America.
+Over time, the cuisine in Goa has diverged to form its own identity with dishes like vindaloo, sorpotel, xacuti, and the famous Goan bread (pav).
 This eggplant dish is no exception.
-This is probably my favorite eggplant dish.
+It is probably my favourite eggplant dish.
 It is an easy recipe but takes some patience and attention to cook.
-The flavors come together and pop on your palate.
-Tart, spicey, rich and creamy this curry has complex tones and layers of flavor making you crave more.
+The flavours come together and pop on your palate.
+Tart, spicy, rich, and creamy, this curry has complex tones and layers of flavour, making you crave more.
 This dish is seriously that good!

 Ingredients: